BoguNoz/Simplify/README.md

 // Simple intager validator
 field.age.validators = [isInteger]
 ```
+In this example, we define two simple fields (First Name and Age) and a dependent checkbox (Is Adult).
+Simplify automatically generates the corresponding UI.
+Thanks to MobX reactivity, when the Age field goes above 18, the Is Adult checkbox appears (and hides otherwise) without any additional code.
+This demonstrates how declarative configs and automatic dependency logic work together to keep the UI in sync.

-The examples above only scratch the surface — Simplify provides a wide range of advanced capabilities for building fully dynamic, reactive UIs.
+The examples above only scratch the surface.
+Simplify provides a wide range of advanced capabilities for building fully dynamic, reactive UIs.